List of NFL rivalries: Los Angeles Rams vs. Minnesota Vikings

 When the Vikings joined the NFL as an expansion franchise in 1961, they were placed in the Western Conference, which the Rams were a member of.
 The teams met twice a year until 1967 when the Vikings were moved to the Central Division.

 The rivalry heated up during the 1970s, with four playoff meetings in a five-year span.
 The Vikings lead the all-time series 27–20–1 and are 5–3 in the playoffs.

 New Orleans Saints vs. Minnesota Vikings

-The Vikings lead the series 25–13 with a 4–1 record in the playoffs.
+The Vikings lead the series 25–13 and lead 4–1 in the playoffs.

 Interconference rivalries

 New England Patriots vs. New York Giants

-Best known for their two classic meetings in Super Bowl XLII and Super Bowl XLVI, the Giants and Patriots have met 14 times, with it currently being a 7–7 tie.
+Best known for their two classic meetings in Super Bowls XLII and XLVI, the Giants and Patriots have met 15 times, with the Patriots leading 8–7.
 However, the Giants own a 2–0 playoff record by winning both Super Bowl matchups.

 Pittsburgh Steelers vs. Dallas Cowboys

 One of the more famous rivalries in American Football.
-The Cowboys lead the all-time series 18–16, but the Steelers are 2–1 against the Cowboys in the Super Bowl.
+The Cowboys lead the all-time series 18–16, but the Steelers are 2–1 against the Cowboys in the Super Bowl, with the Steelers winning Super Bowls X and XIII, and most recently, the Cowboys winning Super Bowl XXX in their last Super Bowl appearance to date.